ratheearya/Stocks-Tracker/README.md

 # Stocks-Tracker
  Track your current stocks and save them.
-Built Using Flask, yfinacnce api, and SQL-Alchemy
+Built Using Flask, twelvedata api, and SQL-Alchemy